ibm-cloud-docs/containers/cs_ingress_types.md

       ```
       {: pre}

-3. Clusters created before 01 December 2020: Verify that you have at least one ALB in each zone that runs the Kubernetes Ingress image.
+4. Clusters created before 01 December 2020 only: Verify that you have at least one ALB in each zone that runs the Kubernetes Ingress image.
 In the **Build** column of the output, look for versions in the `<community_version>_<ibm_build>_iks` Kubernetes Ingress format.
     ```
     ibmcloud ks alb ls -c <cluster_name_or_ID>
     ```